A-kly/School-Vault/PSYCH 258/Topic 11 - Problem Solving, Expertise, & Creativity.md

 ## Creativity

-- definition: the ability to produce novel, ------ ideas
+- definition: the ability to produce novel, ==useful== ideas
-- **---------- thinking**: thinking that proceeds toward a single correct answer
+- **==convergent== thinking**: thinking that proceeds toward a single correct answer

-e.g., uses for a brick: to create a bridge, to make a house (all involve using a brick for building)
+	- e.g., uses for a brick: to create a bridge, to make a house (all involve using a brick for building)

-- **--------- thinking**: generating ideas that are different from one another; moving outward from a problem in many different directions
+- **==divergent== thinking**: generating ideas that are different from one another; moving outward from a problem in many different directions

-e.g., uses for a brick: as a doorstop, to smash a window, to cast a shadow, as a topic of conversation (each idea differs from the other)
+	- e.g., uses for a brick: as a doorstop, to smash a window, to cast a shadow, as a topic of conversation (each idea differs from the other)

 Wallas (1926): stages of creative thought:

-1. **-----------**: gathering information about the problem; characterized by painstaking work, with little progress
+1. **==preparation==**: gathering information about the problem; characterized by painstaking work, with little progress
-2. **----------**: problem set aside; solution may continue to develop unconsciously
+2. **==incubation==**: problem set aside; solution may continue to develop unconsciously
 3. **------------**: key insight/new idea emerges
 4. **verification**: confirmation that new idea leads to a solution